 Local therapy is aimed at curing prostate cancer and may thus also be called definitive therapy.
 Radical prostatectomy, some forms of radiation therapy, and cryotherapy are the primary options.
 Careful counseling concerning the risks and benefits of these treatments and considerations of patient-specific characteristics (age, health, tumor characteristics) are critical in decision making.

-Radical prostatectomy (removal of prostate with seminal vesicles and regional lymph nodes) is probably best for patients < 75 years old with a tumor confined to the prostate.
+Radical prostatectomy (removal of prostate with seminal vesicles and regional lymph nodes) is probably best for patients < 75 years old with a life expectancy of > 10 to 15 years and a tumor confined to the prostate.
 Prostatectomy is appropriate for some older men, based on life expectancy, coexisting disorders, and ability to tolerate surgery and anesthesia.
-Prostatectomy is done through an incision in the lower abdomen.
-More recently, a robot-assisted laparoscopic approach has been developed that minimizes blood loss and hospital stay but has not been shown to alter morbidity or mortality.
-Complications include urinary incontinence (in about 5 to 10%), bladder neck contracture or urethral stricture Urethral Stricture Urethral stricture is scarring that obstructs the anterior urethral lumen.
+Prostatectomy was historically done through an incision in the lower abdomen.
+Now, most prostatectomies are done via a robot-assisted laparoscopic approach that minimizes blood loss and hospital stay but has not been shown to alter morbidity or mortality.
+Complications of radical prostatectomy include urinary incontinence (which is severe in about 5 to 10%), bladder neck contracture or urethral stricture Urethral Stricture Urethral stricture is scarring that obstructs the anterior urethral lumen.
 Urethral stricture can be Congenital Acquired Anything that damages the urethral epithelium or corpus spongiosum can... read more (in about 7 to 20%), erectile dysfunction Erectile Dysfunction Erectile dysfunction is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 Most erectile dysfunction is related to vascular, neurologic, psychologic, and hormonal... read more (in about 30 to 100%—heavily dependent on age and current function), and rectal injury (in 1 to 2%).
 Nerve-sparing radical prostatectomy reduces the likelihood of erectile dysfunction but cannot always be done, depending on tumor stage and location.

 Brachytherapy involves the implantation of radioactive seeds into the prostate through the perineum.
 These seeds emit a burst of radiation over a finite period (usually 3 to 6 months) and are then inert.
 Research protocols are examining whether high-quality implants used as monotherapy or implants plus external beam radiation therapy are superior for intermediate-risk patients.
 Brachytherapy also decreases erectile function, although onset may be delayed and patients may be more responsive to phosphodiesterase type 5 inhibitors than patients whose neurovascular bundles are resected or injured during surgery.
 Urinary frequency, urgency, and, less often, retention are common but usually subside over time.
 Other adverse effects include increased bowel movements; rectal urgency, bleeding, or ulceration; and prostatorectal fistulas.

 HIFU (high-intensity focused ultrasound) uses intense ultrasound energy administered transrectally to ablate prostate tissue.
-It has been used for many years in Europe and Canada and has recently become available in the US.
-The role of this technology in the management of prostate cancer is evolving; presently, it appears to be best suited for radiation-recurrent prostate cancer.
+It has been used for many years in Europe and Canada and has recently become more widely available in the United States.
+The role of this technology in the management of prostate cancer is evolving; presently, it appears to be best suited for radiation-recurrent prostate cancer or low-risk cancer with individual tumors that can be treated by focal therapy.
+Several other investigational therapies to treat focal lesions are under study, such as laser ablation and catheter electroporation.

 If cancer localized to the prostate is high risk, various therapies may need to be combined (eg, for high-risk prostate cancer treated with external beam radiation, addition of hormonal therapy for periods varying from 6 months to 2 to 3 years).

-Patients with a locally advanced tumor or metastases may benefit from androgen deprivation therapy (ADT) by castration, either surgically with bilateral orchiectomy or medically with luteinizing hormone-releasing hormone (LHRH) agonists, such as leuprolide, goserelin, triptorelin, histrelin, and buserelin, with or without radiation therapy.
-LHRH antagonists (eg, degarelix, relugolix) can also lower the testosterone level, usually more rapidly than LHRH agonists.
+Patients with a locally advanced tumor or metastases may benefit from androgen deprivation therapy (ADT) by castration, either surgically with bilateral orchiectomy or medically with luteinizing hormone–releasing hormone (LHRH) agonists, such as leuprolide, goserelin, triptorelin, histrelin, and buserelin, with or without radiation therapy.
+LHRH antagonists (eg, parenteral degarelix, oral relugolix) lower the testosterone level more rapidly than LHRH agonists.
 LHRH agonists and LHRH antagonists usually reduce serum testosterone almost as much as bilateral orchiectomy.
-Androgen-receptor targeted therapies (abiraterone acetate with prednisone, enzalutamide, or apalutamide) or chemotherapy (with docetaxel) can be given in combination with ADT; choice of therapy is determined by volume of metastatic disease and patient comorbidities.
+Androgen-receptor targeted therapies (abiraterone acetate with prednisone, enzalutamide, apalutamide, darolutamide) or chemotherapy (docetaxel) can be given in combination with ADT; choice of therapy is determined by volume of metastatic disease and patient comorbidities.

 All androgen-deprivation treatments cause loss of libido and erectile dysfunction Erectile Dysfunction Erectile dysfunction is the inability to attain or sustain an erection satisfactory for sexual intercourse.
-Most erectile dysfunction is related to vascular, neurologic, psychologic, and hormonal... read more and may cause hot flushes Vasomotor Menopause is physiologic or iatrogenic cessation of menses (amenorrhea) due to decreased ovarian function.
-Manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more .
+Most erectile dysfunction is related to vascular, neurologic, psychologic, and hormonal... read more and may cause hot flushes Vasomotor Menopause is the permanent cessation of menses (amenorrhea) due to loss of ovarian follicular function.
+Clinical manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more .
 LHRH agonists may cause PSA levels to increase temporarily.
-Some patients benefit from adding antiandrogens (eg, flutamide, bicalutamide, nilutamide, cyproterone acetate [not available in US]) for total androgen blockade.
+Some patients benefit from adding antiandrogens (eg, flutamide, bicalutamide, nilutamide, cyproterone acetate [not available in the United States]) for total androgen blockade.
 Combined androgen blockade usually refers to LHRH agonists plus antiandrogens, but its benefits appear minimally better than those of an LHRH agonist (or LHRH antagonist or orchiectomy) alone.
 Another approach is intermittent androgen blockade, which purports to delay emergence of androgen-independent prostate cancer and helps to limit some adverse effects of androgen deprivation.
 Total androgen ablation is given until PSA levels are reduced (usually to undetectable levels), then stopped.
 Treatment is started again when PSA levels rise above a certain threshold, although the ideal threshold is not yet defined.
 The optimal schedules for treatment and time-off treatment have not been determined and vary widely among practitioners.

 Androgen deprivation may impair quality of life significantly (eg, self-image, attitude toward the cancer and its treatment, energy levels) and cause osteoporosis, anemia, and loss of muscle mass with long-term treatment.
 Exogenous estrogens are rarely used because they have a risk of cardiovascular and thromboembolic complications.

 Hormonal therapy is effective in metastatic prostate cancer for a limited amount of time.
 Cancer that progresses (indicated by an increasing PSA level) despite a testosterone level consistent with castration (< 50 ng/dL [1.74 nmol/L]) is classified as castrate-resistant prostate cancer.
 Castrate-resistant prostate cancer (CRPC) can be further classified as M0 (nonmetastatic) CRPC or M1 (metastatic) prostate cancer.
-An increasing PSA despite low testosterone and absence of lesions on CT or bone scan is nonmetastatic prostate cancer.
+An increasing PSA despite low testosterone and absence of lesions on CT or bone scan is called nonmetastatic castrate-resistant prostate cancer.
 Risk of metastases is high.
-Apalutamide, darolutamide and enzalutamide are now available and can slow progression from M0 to M1 CRPC.
-Treatments that prolong survival in metastatic CRPC (many identified since 2010) include
+Apalutamide, darolutamide, and enzalutamide are now available and can slow progression from M0 to M1 CRPC.
+Treatments that prolong survival in metastatic CRPC (most have been FDA approved since 2010) that should be combined with testosterone suppression include

 Docetaxel (a taxane chemotherapy drug)